Addis-Belete/The-Next-Web/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Project Name Parma Website
+# Project Name Next-Web

-> This project is web responsive design of parma website. it is responsive for three break-points.

-       1. mobile
-       2. tablet
-       3. desktop
+> This is a replica of the The Next Web website putting emphasis on how it behaves differently depending on the size of the screen where the website is rendered.

 ![screenshot](screencapture-addis0943-github-io-Perma-Website-Project-2021-02-23-17_42_02.png)